Norwich heritage walk

 Margaret Paston plaque

-See if you can spot Margaret Paston's alternative blue plaque that the Norfolk Heritage Society's History Hunters and Young Heritage Collective youth groups made in collaboration with Rosie's Plaques to mark the contribution of the Paston women and help un-silence their voices as part of our Rebel Women campaign
+See if you can spot Margaret Paston's 'alternative' blue plaque, due to her being the most prolific medieval woman letter writer, and the matriarch of the Paston family.
+Made by Norfolk Heritage Society's History Hunters and Young Heritage Collective youth groups made in collaboration with Rosie's Plaques.
+A series of these plaques across the trails mark the contribution of the Paston women and help un-silence their voices as part of our Rebel Women campaign.

 Walk down Elm Hill to Strangers' Club, which is about half way down the cobbled hill.

 As you will see from the blue plaque on the wall, this was the site of the Pastons' house.
-It is from here that Margaret Paston wrote many of her letters.
-Also at this site is where John Paston III received the first Valentine letter written in the English language, from Margery Brews.
+It is from here that Margaret Paston wrote many of her letters, full of domestic affairs, estate management, family crisis and political intrigue.
+Also at this site is where her son, John Paston III, received the first Valentine letter written in the English language on 14th Feb, 1477, from Margery Brews of Topcroft.
 Elm Hill was the centre of the Pastons' activities in Norwich.

 At the bottom of Elm Hill, turn right toward the Cathedral and pass the Maid’s Head Hotel on the corner on the left.